Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Writing to learn

 Increasingly, education for nurses, physicians, and other healthcare professionals includes the practices of reading literature, writing reflectively, and engaging in role-play to learn how to care for patients (and for themselves).
 This is sometimes called narrative medicine.
 By focusing on stories (of the patient, the healthcare professional, and the cultures and systems in which both live) and therefore humanizing the often-impersonal world of the healthcare system, it improves the quality of care for patients and reduces burnout among healthcare professionals.
 In this course we will engage in practices of narrative medicine, reading and writing about literature as a means of understanding ourselves and others.
 The texts we'll read illuminate questions about pain and illness, empathy and the training of healthcare professionals, the health implications of racial and economic injustice, and the need for reformation of the healthcare system.
-Prerequisites: ENGL 121 or 190, or transfer equivalent
+Prerequisites: ENGL 120, ENGL 121, or ENGL 190

 4 Credits